parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 |Registry key does not exist | 2 |
 |Registry key exists | 1000A6BB or DllMain(x,x,x)+3B |

 After that function, we see that it is calling ``GetModuleHandleEx`` for ``sub_1000A610`` in lines 3-8 and checks the return value in line 9.
 The return value for [GetModuleHandleEx](http://msdn.microsoft.com/en-us/library/windows/desktop/ms683200%28v=vs.85%29.aspx) will be non-zero, otherwise it will be zero.
-If call was not successful thenlast error will be printed to file.
-It was only 2 if that specific registry key did not exist.
+If call was not successful then last error will be printed to file.

 {% codeblock lang:nasm Returning from sub_1000A570%}
 .text:1000A6BB call    sub_1000A570